 Ant-Man and The Wasp: Nano Battle! is the first attraction to feature Ant-Man and The Wasp.
 It is also the first-ever Marvel attraction in a Disney Park to feature a female Super Hero as a title character.

 This ride takes the place of Buzz Lightyear Astro Blasters but is similar in that riders shoot at targets to try to reach the highest score possible.

-Recent ride Tomorrowland closures: In addition to Buzz Lightyear Astro Blasters, Autopia was removed to make way for Iron Man Experience.
-It’s a shame because I found the right drive cars a hoot as we drive on the left in the United States.
+Tomorrowland closures: Besides Buzz Lightyear Astro Blasters, Autopia was removed to make way for the Iron Man Experience.
+It’s too bad because I found the right-drive cars a hoot as we drive on the left in the United States.

 Eat: The Starlight Diner is the best place in the park for a burger, a basket of chicken fingers, and other similar American-style food.

 They have a vast dining area, the counter ordering seems to move quickly, and kids will like the space-themed decor.
 There is also a BB-8 snack cart that sells some good ice cream and a very popular popcorn cart with multiple flavors.

 Our favorite Hong Kong Disneyland rides are as follows: